yashwantsinghzala/CreateBookSearchAppWithExpress/README.md

 npm start

- command for both client app dependency(open the command prompt on client folder) and  server app. (open the command prompt on root of the application)
+ command for both client app dependency(open the command prompt on client folder and run npm start command) and for server app. (open the command prompt on root of the application and run the command)

 # Building the application: